burggraf/dead-or-alive/SQL_Challenge.md

 retval record;
 ```

-Since we have this variable (or bucket, per say) we can dump the `record` (row) we got into this `retval` bucket.
+Since we have this variable (or bucket, per se) we can dump the `record` (row) we got into this `retval` bucket.
 Now that our `retval` variable contains a row that's the result of our query, we can use `return (retval.streak::integer)` to return it to our app.
 The `::integer` part just converts the column to an integer, because that's what we really want here -- an integer (or null is fine, too).

 #### Problem 4:  Making it work for Major Streak or Minor Streak